MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/info-protect-client.md

 *Applies to: Azure Information Protection preview*

 To classify documents and email messages by using Azure Information Protection, you must first install the Azure Information Protection client.
-This installation adds an Information Protection bar to your Office applications (Word, Excel, PowerPoint, Outlook) that displays the classification labels for your organization, in addition to a new **Protection** group on the **Home** tab (Word, Excel, PowerPoint), that has a button labeled **Protect**:
+This installation adds an Information Protection bar to your Office applications (Word, Excel, PowerPoint, Outlook) that displays the classification labels for your organization, in addition to a new **Protection** group on the **Home** tab (Word, Excel, PowerPoint), that has a button named **Protect**:

 The following picture shows this Information Protection bar and the labels from the [default policy](configure-policy-default.md):